 Our example in the infographic shows all the administrative costs that an unscheduled purchase from a local shop can generate: hourly cost of the employee searching for the product on the retail sites of nearby shops (€22), total travel costs for driving to the selected shop and back (€2.50), costs for the finance department to process the expenses form (€53) etc. In this case, 63% of the TCO is made up of hidden costs.

 Ultimately, even if the purchase price of the bin in the local shop is cheaper than the price negotiated and approved by the procurement department, the opposite is true if a TCO outlook is adopted.
 The customer can save 30% by purchasing the bin from a listed supplier and through an approved channel.

-Even for class C purchases that seem trivial (office furniture and supplies, small tools, hygiene products etc.), the TCO approach is still key to creating value.
+Even for tail spend that seem trivial (office furniture and supplies, small tools, hygiene products etc.), the TCO approach is still key to creating value.
 It is a popular approach for procurement departments, but often misunderstood by internal users…